arabft89/gccoin-site/README.md

-# GCCoin Website Phase 5 with Contact Form
+# GCCoin Landing Page

+A bilingual Next.js site for GCCoin.
+Deploy on Vercel.